-for all noisy circuits $\widetilde{C}$ of $L$ layers (using the result of Ref.~\cite{muller2016relative} along with the quantum Pinsker's inequality~\cite{ohya2004quantum}), where a layer is defined as a set of unitary gates after which an instance of tensor-product local noise occurs.
+for all noisy circuits ${C}$ of $L$ layers (using the result of Ref.~\cite{muller2016relative} along with the quantum Pinsker's inequality~\cite{ohya2004quantum}), where a layer is defined as a set of unitary gates after which an instance of tensor-product local noise occurs.
 This implies that, in the fully noisy case, the output state is operationally exponentially hard to distinguish from white noise with increasing circuit depth.
 How much can this improve with a partially error-corrected setup?

 We prove a lower bound on the trace distance of the output state $\rho(C)$ of the brick-layered circuit $C$ to the maximally mixed state, denoted $T\big(\rho(C), {\id}/2^n\big)$, averaged over the ensemble of circuits $C\sim\YC$ such that each local two-qubit unitary brick forms a 2-design.
 We recall that in practical terms, such arbitrary gates can be obtained with at most 3 $CNOT$ gates~\cite{shende2004minimal}.
+Since the Clifford group is a 2-design~\cite{divincenzo2002quantum}, the averaging can also be performed by sampling only over two-qubit Clifford gates.
 We establish this bound by proving a stronger bound on the total variation distance $\delta\big(\rho(C), {\id}/{2^n}\big)$, which is proportional to the $\ell_1$ (taxicab) distance between the output probability distribution of $\rho(C)$ from the uniform distribution.

-\begin{theorem} Consider the brick-layered circuit with periodic boundary conditions in Figure~\ref{fig:error_scramble_setup} on an even number of qubits $n$ and with an even number of layers $L$, under the local depolarizing noise model of Eq.~\eqref{eq:paulinoise}, characterized by three error rates $\varepsilon_c, \varepsilon_d, \varepsilon_b$.
+\begin{theorem} Consider the brick-layered circuit with periodic boundary conditions in Fig.~\ref{fig:error_scramble_setup} on an even number of qubits $n$ and with an even number of layers $L$, under the local depolarizing noise model of Eq.~(\ref{eq:paulinoise}), characterized by three error rates $\varepsilon_c, \varepsilon_d, \varepsilon_b$, where we set $\varepsilon_{b'}=\varepsilon_{b}$ for simplicity.
 We consider the average behavior of circuits $C$ drawn over an ensemble of circuits $\YC$ such that each local two-qubit unitary forms a 2-design, which we denote as $\mathbb{E}_{C\sim \YC}[\cdot]$.
 The output state $\rho(C)$ satisfies

-where $\YC$ is a distribution over brick-layered circuits composed of local 2-designs, and $f_c, f_d, f_{b}$ are fractions defined as
+where $\YC$ is a distribution over brick-layered circuits composed of local 2-designs, and $f_c, f_d, f_b$ are fractions defined as

 such that $f_c + f_d + f_b = 1$, where $n_c, n_d$ are the respective numbers of error-corrected qubits and noisy qubits satisfying $n_c+n_d=n$, and $n_b$ is the number of boundaries between the noisy and clean qubits. \end{theorem}